-- 1. Apply the RID Code of Professional Conduct in interpreting. - 2.
-Demonstrate the role of the interpreter in various settings. - 3.
-Demonstrate and utilize different modes of interpreting. - 4.
-Identify and employ different target language forms. - 5.
-Transfer a message into a target language appropriately from the point of view of style and culture. - 6.
-Demonstrate best practices in various settings. - 7.
+- 1. Demonstrate the role of the interpreter in various settings. - 2.
+Demonstrate and utilize different modes of interpreting at an advanced level. - 3.
+Identify and employ different target language forms. - 4.
+Transfer a message into a target language appropriately from the point of view of style and culture. - 5.
+Identify and problem solve ethical implications in various interpreting situations at an advanced level. - 6.
+Demonstrate ability to critically analyze various interpreting situations and apply best practices as it relates to the RID Code of Professional Conduct. - 7.
 Use appropriate vocabulary, inflection, and intonation to express various aspects of ASL and English grammar in voicing situations. - 8.
 Express oneself appropriately, fluently, clearly, and with poise. - 9.
 Use American Sign Language and other communication systems in a variety of settings.